 The trail eventually turned into a dirt road and soon we were outside the first building which was an old church.
 A farmer who was there loading a truck waved and smiled.
 We must have been quite a sight with our raincoats, hoods and covers coming down from a mountain under rain for the past three hours.

 Jenny and Costas—the owners, greeted us and took us straight to our room where the fireplace was already lit.
 We removed our wet clothes and boots, put them to dry and had a quick shower to wash the tiredness off.
-Then we went downstairs to the dining room where Jenny had set a traditional welcoming table with small plates and of course Tsipouro which worked wonders after a long cold wet hike.
+After that, we went downstairs to the dining room where Jenny had set a traditional welcoming table with small plates and of course Tsipouro which worked wonders after a long cold wet hike.
 Jenny also works at Rizarios school for girls at Monodentri, a renowned and very old school for hand crafts.
 She offered to show us around when we would be back to Monodentri and we gladly accepted.
-Costas additionally raises sheep.
+Costas, her husband additionally raises sheep.
 He told us how they managed to build the hotel and about the pleasures and difficulties that come with living in such a wonderful but isolated place.
 His feta cheese was top of the line and so was Jenny’s cooking.
 Her stifado (stew with beef and onions) and batsaria (pie made of greens) were epic.

 We slept like logs that night.